DansDesigns/Scicorder-mini/README.md

 ## Installation
 ```
-If building yourself, Flash the UTS-OTA.ino to the ESP32 via Arduino IDE.
-(NOT AVAILABLE YET)
+If building yourself, Flash the OTA_Installer.ino to the ESP32 via Arduino IDE.

-On reboot the UST-OTA Update will search GitHub for the latest Release,
+On reboot the OTA Updater will search GitHub for the latest Release,
 it automatically Downloads, Installs and Reboots the Tricorder.

+Wifi will then need to be setup again by using the Setup_AP Function.
+- RETAIN SSID BETWEEN UPDATES - WIP

-Manual checking for update is possible but not implimented yet.
+Manual checking for update is possible by typing "U" into the Serial Monitor.

 If need to change WIFI SSID, press the WIFI Button and connect to the
-"UST_Setup_AP" WIFI Access Point from a wifi enabled device, following the on screen instructions.
+"Setup_AP" WIFI Access Point from a wifi enabled device, following the on screen instructions.
 ```

 ## Usage